Electrically switchable photonic diode empowered by chiral resonance

-Nonreciprocal optical devices are fundamental components of modern optical systems across classical and quantum domains \cite{bib1,bib2,bib3}.
-While commercial devices predominantly rely on magneto-optic (MO) effects \cite{bib4}, their monolithic integration remains challenging due to bulky magnets and material incompatibility with the standard CMOS processes \cite{bib5,bib6,bib7}.
+Non-reciprocal optical devices are fundamental components of modern optical systems across classical and quantum domains \cite{bib1,bib2,bib3}.
+While commercial devices predominantly rely on magneto-optic (MO) effects \cite{bib4}, their monolithic integration remains challenging due to bulky magnets and material incompatibility with the standard complementary metal-oxide-semiconductor (CMOS) processes \cite{bib5,bib6,bib7}.
 This limitation has spurred extensive research into magnetic-free alternatives, including spatiotemporal index modulation \cite{bib8,bib9} mimicking the MO effect, as well as others circumventing Lorentz reciprocity, e.g., optomechanical \cite{bib10,bib11}, optoacoustic \cite{bib12,bib13}, and nonlinear optical systems \cite{bib14,bib15,bib16,bib17,bib18}.
-Among these, nonlinearity-based approaches exploit structural and coupling asymmetries to achieve nonreciprocal transmission \cite{bib14,bib19,bib20}.
-Despite the inherent constraints imposed by dynamic reciprocity \cite{bib21}, the approach offers great promise for compact, integrated photonic diodes, capable of temporally separated forward/backward excitations \cite{bib22}, making them especially valuable for shaping and routing of optical signals in densely integrated systems for optical interconnects \cite{bib23}, detection \cite{bib24}, and computing \cite{bib14,bib25}.
+Among these, nonlinearity-based approaches exploit structural and coupling asymmetries to achieve non-reciprocal transmission \cite{bib14,bib19,bib20}.
+Despite the inherent constraints imposed by dynamic reciprocity \cite{bib21}, the approach offers great promise for compact, integrated photonic diodes, offering direction-dependent blocking, when simultaneous multiport excitation is not expected \cite{bib22}, making them especially valuable for all-optical shaping and routing of signals in densely integrated systems for optical interconnects \cite{bib23}, detection \cite{bib24}, and computing \cite{bib14,bib25}.